 - It is a plant that is best suited to Zones 5 to 7 but can handle the climates of Zones 3 through 9.

-- The best way to cultivate saponaria is to plant the seeds, either directly in your garden soil or into large pots.
+- The best way to cultivate Saponaria is to plant the seeds, either directly in your garden soil or in large pots.

 - The plants should be spaced at least one foot apart, depending on the variety.
 This is a bushy herb that can spread quite quickly.